COVID-19 pandemic in Karnataka: Initial lockdown

-Lockdown 2.
-0
+Lockdown 2.0

-Further, with states in favor of continuing the term of lockdown for another two weeks.
-During the fourth address to the nation concerning Coronavirus, Prime Minister Narendra Modi extended the lockdown until 3 May starting 14 April.
+With states in favor of continuing the term of lockdown for another two weeks, during his fourth address to the nation concerning Coronavirus, Prime Minister Narendra Modi extended the lockdown until 3 May starting 14 April.
 However, based on the Centers' guidelines issued, the Chief Minister of Karnataka indicated the decision on relaxation would be taken on 20 April after evaluating the extent of public conformity to the lockdown.

 Following up with the message of the extension of the lockdown.
 The Central Government announced a fresh set of guidelines to be observed by all States.